 One of the biggest challenges for any writer, especially these days, is the temptation of the Internet, the pull of your favorite distractions, and — if you work at home — the siren’s call of the couch.

-If you want to get writing done (hence the title of this site), you need to learn to clear your writing time of any distractions.
+If you want to get writing done, you need to learn to write without distractions.

 At this moment, I can proudly say that I’m writing this post distraction-free.
-And I can also say that it’s without a doubt the best way to write.
+And I can also say that writing without distractions is without a doubt the best way to write.

 Those four words will make a huge difference to your writing if you’ve been having problems so far.